dennismettler/WindowsBalloonTipNotification/README.md

 # WindowsBalloonTipNotification
-This One-Command to sends a Windows BalloonTip Notification to the User You can easily include this line of code in a batchfile.
+Use this One-Command to send a Windows BalloonTip Notification to the User You can easily include this One-Command in the code of a batchfile.